Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Analyze the importance of micro and small businesses in wealth creation, employment, and financial independence;
+• Analyse the importance of micro and small businesses in wealth creation, employment, and financial independence.

 • State the basic principles of e-commerce.